Skip to main content

 Triggers

-Will be triggered when Prefix Starvation occurs, when the MX detects it does not have enough prefixes from a given WAN or manual configuration to assign a /64 prefix to each IPv6 enabled VLAN
+When Prefix Starvation occurs, which is when the MX detects it does not have enough prefixes from a given WAN or manual configuration to assign a /64 prefix to each IPv6 enabled VLAN.

 Troubleshooting Steps